 Once you’ve filled your container you then reweigh it and get another sticker to take to the till and pay.
-Usually you’ll be served by either Stephanie or Matt, the couple behind the Eco Larder.
-They started the supermarket just a month or so ago after a successful crowdfunding campaign in Summer 2018.
+Usually, you’ll be served by either Stephanie or Matt, the couple behind the Eco Larder.
 If you’ve any questions about the produce or the process of weighing/reweighing they are more than happy to help.

-As well as being a great way to reduce the amount of plastic you use, the Eco Larder is also a lovely, friendly place to shop and they put on regular events, from workshops to beach cleans and also host a yoga studio!
+As well as being a great way to reduce the amount of plastic you use and a lovely, friendly place to shop, the Eco-Larder put on regular events, from workshops to beach cleans and also host a yoga studio!
 I’ve not been to any classes but the lunchtime meditation sounds amazing!